burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Based on materials from [MIT 6-172, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/1a57adbec9520270d4485b42a2e1a316_MIT6_172F18_lec2.pdf).

-**Preparation:**
+**Preparation**

 First, get the correct working code.
-Then add preserving correctness regression testing.
+Then, add preserving correctness regression testing.
 Interestingly, this lesson has been obtained in two different ways:
 - From courses
 - From experience working on big codebases

 The compiler automates many low-level optimizations.
 To tell if the compiler is performing a particular optimization, look at the assembly code.

-**Performance Optimization:**
+**Performance Optimization**

-Here we present materials presented by Prof. Charles Leiserson, Prof. Julian Shun (and invited speakers) during the course [15] [Performance Engineering Of Software Systems, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/).
+Here, we present materials presented by Prof. Charles Leiserson, Prof. Julian Shun, and invited speakers during the course [15] [Performance Engineering Of Software Systems, 2018](https://ocw.mit.edu/courses/6-172-performance-engineering-of-software-systems-fall-2018/).

-1. **Select Good Algorithm.** The good asymptotically rate algorithm is not necessarily the fastest, however, it's a good start heuristic.
-In some cases, reducing the work does not automatically reduce the algorithm running time due to computer hardware's complex nature, including instruction-level parallelism, caching, vectorization, branch prediction, etc.
+1. **Select a Good Algorithm.** The good asymptotically rate algorithm is not necessarily the fastest, however, it's a good start heuristic.
+In some cases, reducing the work does not automatically reduce the algorithm's run time due to the complex nature of computer hardware, including instruction-level parallelism, caching, vectorization, branch prediction, etc.

 2. **Pack structure into bits.** If you have a structure that stores integers with values, you can facilitate bitfields in C and in C++.
 This method saves space, but to extract and set bits, the read and write code will be coupled with bit operations.